 How to Cancel Council Tax When Moving House?

-Informing the proper local authorities is the most important step of the council tax cancellation process.
+Informing the correct local authorities is the most important step of the council tax cancellation process.
 Of great essence are things such as:

 - Knowing exactly when you will move